All students deserve access to qualified and effective teachers.

 Individual State Results

 Based on the data collected, NCTQ identified nine fundamental criteria to evaluate the extent to which states were reporting teacher distribution data and making it accessible to the public.
+The below data is accurate as of publication of this report in April 2022.
+For the most current information on states' educator equity data reporting, view an updated version of this table here.

 To determine the quality of a state's reporting, NCTQ collected and analyzed state-by-state reports and representative report card profiles in the winter of 2020-2021.
 The process with which to collect and verify this data is detailed below.